 Frequently asked questions

 Toys that go into children's mouths must be cleaned and sanitized immediately after use.
-Other toys, particularly those for infants and toddlers, should be cleaned daily.
+Other classroom toys, particularly those shared by infants and toddlers, should be cleaned at the end of each day.

 What is the difference between cleaning, sanitizing, and disinfecting?